spoonapps/docs/doc/hub/repos/repositories.md

 > spoon fork [repo] [profile]/[repo]
 ```

-You can also create a new repository from the command-line interface by pushing it to the hub from your local registry:
+You can also create a new repository from the command-line interface by pushing it to the Hub from your local registry:

 ```
 # First run a container